aidamouref/Project-Broadway/README.md

 ### Specific Exploratory Data Analysis of Categorical Variables

+In order to check for the relation between the categorical variables a crosstab of both theaters and shows was performed.
+Usually, Broadway shows are always hosted in the same theatres so it was expected a relationship between these variables.
+When performing looking at the Chi-Squared p-values this is 0, showing that we definitely can reject the null hypothesis (H0: there is no relationship between both variables).
+In order to avoid multicollinearity, variable theatres was dropped (grosses should be more related to shows than to theatres).

-Given the huge amount of unique values in the categorical variables (n=1,122 in 'shows' and n=58 in 'theatres') these variables were treated to be included in the model.
+Given the huge amount of unique values in the variable 'show' (n=1,122 in 'shows') this variable was treated in order to be included in the model.

 A new variable called 'musical_type' was created to classify shows into one of the following categories: